-The online Advancing Leadership Certificate is a post-master's certificate designed for educators and administrators who would like to advance their skills and knowledge in special education leadership.
+The Certificate in Advancing Leadership is designed for educators and administrators who would like to advance their skills and knowledge in special education leadership.
 These post-master's classes provide continuing education for special education teachers and administrators, and will train them on how to understand and assist with the special education needs within their school division.

 - Course offered online